-- Market demand is given by p=140-q.
+- 1) Market demand is given by p=140-q.
 There are two firms, each with unit costs = \$20.
 Firms can choose any quantity.
 Find the Cournot equilibrium and compare it to the monopoly outcome and the perfect competition outcome.
-Why aren't the latter equilibria of the 1) market game? - 2) Suppose that in problem 1, firm 1's unit costs fall to \$10, while firm 2's don't change.
+Why aren't the latter equilibria of the market game? - 2) Suppose that in problem 1, firm 1's unit costs fall to \$10, while firm 2's don't change.
 This gives firm 1 a cost advantage.
 How much does firm 1 produce at the Cournot equilibrium.
 Is this more than firm 2?
-Why? - 3) Suppose that market demand is nonlinear, taking the form $p=100-q^2$.
+Why? - 3) Suppose that market demand is nonlinear, taking the form p=100-q.
 Suppose that firms' unit costs are \$5.
 Find the Cournot equilibrium.
-What does this suggest about the properties of Cournot competition in general?

-- properties of Cournot competition in general?
-4) Prove the Cournot Limit Theorem for the following markets: (a) market demand is p=80-4q, and each firm has unit cost = \$10; (b) the market in problem 3.
-5) Suppose that two firms both have average variable costs = \$50.
+What does this suggest about the properties of Cournot competition in general? - 4) Prove the Cournot Limit Theorem for the following markets: (a) market demand is p=80-4q, and each firm has unit cost = \$10; (b) the market in problem 3. - 5) Suppose that two firms both have average variable costs = \$50.
 Market demand is q=100-p.
 Find the Bertrand equilibrium.
-Would your answer change if there were three firms?
-6) Same demand as in problem 5.
+Would your answer change if there were three firms? - 6) Same demand as in problem 5.
 Find the Bertrand equilibrium if firm 1 has average variable cost = \$40 and firm 2 has average variable cost = \$60.
 Show that the Bertrand equilibrium changes when firm 2 has average variable cost = \$90.
-Explain.
-7) Same demand as in problem 5. only now there are two firms with average variable cost = - Same demand as in problem 5, only now there are two firms with average variable cost =7) 50 and two firms with average variable cost = 60.
+Explain. - 7) Same demand as in problem 5, only now there are two firms with average variable cost = \$50 and two firms with average variable cost = \$60.
 Find the Bertrand equilibrium.
 Is it the same as the perfectly competitive equilibrium? - 8) Here is a model of cigarette product differentiation.
 There are n brands of cigarettes.
 Each brand of cigarettes, i, has the demand curve:

-$$x_i = 15,000 - 1000 p_i - (1000n)(p_i - average price)$$
+$x_i = 15000 - 1000p_i - (1000n)(p_i - average price)$

-where p_i is brand i's price in dollars.
+where $p_i$ is brand i's price in dollars.
 Average cost is \$1/pack throughout the industry.
 What happens to industry profits at Bertrand equilibrium when the number of firms rises from n=2 to n=3?
 How does this relate to the price of Marlboros?
-9) Suppose there are two countries, labeled 1 and 2. let x_i be the tariff level of country i (in

-- percent), for i=1,2.
-If country i picks x_i and the other country (j) picks x_j , then country i gets a payoff of $2000 + 60x_i + x_ix_j x_i^2 90x_j$ (measured in billions of dollars).
-Assume that x_i and x_2 must be between 0 and 100 and that the countries set tariff levels simultaneously. - (a) Find the best response functions for the two countries.(b) Compute the Nash equilibrium.

-- (c) Show that the countries would be better off it they made a binding agreement to set lower tariffs (than in equilibrium). - (d) Graph the best response functions to show the equilibrium and the social optimum. - 10) Redò number 1 finding the von Stackelberg or Leader-follower equilibrium.
+- 9) Suppose there are two countries, labeled 1 and 2. let $x_i$ be the tariff level of country i (in percent), for i=1,2.
+If country i picks $x_i$ and the other country (j) picks $x_j$ , then country i gets a payoff of $2000 + 60x_i + x_ix_j x_i^2 90x_j$ (measured in billions of dollars).
+Assume that $x_1$ and $x_2$ must be between 0 and 100 and that the countries set tariff levels simultaneously. - (a) Find the best response functions for the two countries. - (b) Compute the Nash equilibrium. - (c) Show that the countries would be better off it they made a binding agreement to set lower tariffs (than in equilibrium). - (d) Graph the best response functions to show the equilibrium and the social optimum. - 10) Redo number 1 finding the von Stackelberg or Leader-follower equilibrium.
 Say firm one is the leader.